Jim McKay: Television

 Although McKay received numerous accolades for his reporting of the Munich hostage crisis (including two Emmy Awards, one for sports and one for news reporting), he stated in a 2003 HBO documentary about his life and career that he was most proud of a telegram he received from Walter Cronkite the day after the massacre praising his work.

 McKay also hosted from the studio the 1980 Winter Olympics in Lake Placid, New York.
 A happier result came when the U.S. hockey team defeated the Soviet Union in the Miracle on Ice.
 During the broadcast wrap-up after the game, McKay compared the American upset victory to a group of Canadian college football players defeating the Pittsburgh Steelers (the recent Super Bowl champions at the height of their dynasty).

-In 1994, he was the studio host for the FIFA World Cup coverage, the first ever held on American soil.
+In 1994, McKay was the studio host for the FIFA World Cup coverage, the first ever held on American soil.
 McKay also covered the 2006 FIFA World Cup for ABC.
 In 2002, ABC "loaned" McKay to NBC to serve as a special correspondent during the Winter Olympic Games in Salt Lake City.
 In 2003, HBO released a documentary by McKay called Jim McKay: My World in My Words, tracing his career and outlining McKay's personal and professional accomplishments.